daniellima338/the_italian_corner/README.md

 * **Solution**
 The issue was that i had deleted the customer from the stripe database, but i had forgotten to delete it from my own database.
 The issue is fixed.

+#### 5 Customer was created in Stripe database but not in local database on Heroku.

+* **Solution**
+The issue was that the webhook endpoint i had set was still for my local enviroment.
+I made a new endpoint for the Heroku app, and then the webhooks were working.
 ---

 ## **Deployment**